hands-on-cloud/hands-on.cloud/hugo/content/Automation of static website testing and deployment using CircleCI, Terraform and Cypress/index.md

 authors:
   - Andrei Maksimov
 ---
+# Automation of static website testing and deployment using CircleCI, Terraform and Cypress

 {{< my-picture name="hands-on-cloud-architecture-cicd-pipeline" >}}

 In this article you'll find a set of instructions and builerplate code, which will help you to organize end-to-end CI/CD pipeline for your static website deployment to AWS S3 bucket.